Torsors on loop groups and the Hitchin fibration: Approximation and algebraization

 \epf

-The technique we used for \Cref{G-tor-inv} also leads to the following nonaffine generalization of Gabber's affine analogue of proper base change theorem \cite{Gab94}*{Thm.~1} and of its nonabelian analogue (the case $t = 1$ below recovers these affine versions).
-Related results appear in \cite{Fuj95}*{6.6.4, 7.1.1}, \cite{ILO14}*{XX,~4.4}, and \cite{BM20}*{1.18}, one distinction being the present setting of Gabber--Ramero triples with a possibly nontrivial ideal $I$.
-In the case when $U = \Spec(A[\f{1}{t}])$ and $t$ is a nonzerodivisor, the finite \'{e}tale aspect of \Cref{fet-algebraize} appears in \cite{GR03}*{5.4.53}.
+The technique we used for \Cref{G-tor-inv} also leads to the following nonaffine generalization of Gabber's affine analogue of proper base change theorem \cite{Gab94}*{Theorem 1} and of its nonabelian analogue (the case $t = 1$ below recovers these affine versions).
+Related results appear in \cite{Fuj95}*{Corollary 6.6.4, Theorem 7.1.1}, \cite{ILO14}*{Expos\'{e} XX, Section 4.4}, and \cite{BM21}*{Corollary 1.18}, one distinction being the present setting of Gabber--Ramero triples with a possibly nontrivial ideal $I$.
+In the case when $U = \Spec(A[\f{1}{t}])$ and $t$ is a nonzerodivisor, the finite \'{e}tale aspect of \Cref{fet-algebraize} appears in \cite{GR03}*{Proposition 5.4.53}.

 \bthm For a map $(A, t, I) \ra (A', t, I')$ of Henselian, bounded Gabber--Ramero triples such that $A/t^nI \isomto A'/t^nI'$ for all $n > 0$, and an open

 pullback gives an equivalence between the categories of finite \'{e}tale schemes over $U$ and $U_{A'}$ and \be R\Gamma_\et(U, \sF) \isomto R\Gamma_\et(U_{A'}, \sF) \qxq{for every torsion abelian sheaf} \sF\q \x{on $U_\et$}, \ee in particular, for the closed subsets $Z \ce \Spec(A) \setminus U$ and $Z' \ce \Spec(A') \setminus U_{A'} \cong Z_{A'}$, \be R\Gamma_Z(A, \sF) \isomto R\Gamma_{Z'}(A', \sF) \qxq{for every torsion abelian sheaf} \sF\q \x{on $A_\et$}. \ee \ethm